 We are risk takers, whether it be climbing an unknown route or moving our life to a new city, state, or continent.
 It’s about exploration—explore the world and we explore new parts of our hearts.
 The world is our playground.
 It teaches us about ourselves and if we don’t expand on it, then we don’t grow.

-I will not let one bad day or moment of doubt or loneliness stand in my way—I acknowledge it sometimes (okay, a lot) because I have doubt often.
+I acknowledge my bad days sometimes (okay, a lot) because I have doubt often.
 But I’m not on anybody else’s schedule and it should always feel good to take my time learning more about myself and the things that I want in this life.

 My friend’s words sparked a fire in my heart last week: “If there are any takeaways from this, let it be me telling you the thing I constantly try to tell myself: you are doing the right thing by refusing to ignore the possibilities of your life (even if everyone else does).
 You earned that proud feeling when you wake up in the morning and step outside to the places and things you always wanted.”